Forge Bible Bot

 When someone uses !jesussaid, the words of Christ can be read aloud on your stream via text-to-speech.
 Here's how to make sure the audio works:

-⚠️ Prerequisite: You must have the OBS overlay set up first (see above), and "Control audio via OBS" must be checked in your Browser source properties.
+⚠️ Prerequisite: You must have the stream overlay set up first (see above), and "Control audio via OBS" (or the equivalent audio-routing option in your streaming software) must be checked in your Browser source properties.
 This same setting also enables celebration sound effects (trivia chimes, prayer tones, etc.).

 1 Enable TTS in your dashboard — In the Jesus Said & Proverb section of your dashboard, make sure "Enable TTS Audio" is checked.

-2 Set up audio monitoring in OBS — This is how you hear the TTS in your headphones while also sending it to your stream:
+2 Set up audio monitoring in your streaming software — This is how you hear the TTS in your headphones while also sending it to your stream (OBS instructions shown; the principle is the same in Streamlabs / Meld / XSplit, just under a differently-named menu):

-• In OBS 32.1, go to Edit → Advanced Audio Properties (or right-click any source in the Audio Mixer and select Advanced Audio Properties)
+• OBS 32.1: go to Edit → Advanced Audio Properties (or right-click any source in the Audio Mixer and select Advanced Audio Properties).
+For other streaming apps, look for an Advanced Audio or Monitoring menu.

 • Find your Browser source (the one with your overlay URL)